ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 ## Setting up a LUKS encrypted volume with Endurance {{site.data.keyword.blockstorageshort}}

-These steps assume that the server can access a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that was not formatted or mounted.
-For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux host, see [Connecting to MPIO iSCSI LUNs on Linux](accessing_block_storage_linux.html).

 The process of data encryption creates a load on the host that might potentially impact performance.
 {:note}

-1. Type the following at a shell prompt as root to install the required package:   <br/>
+1. Type the following command at a shell prompt as root to install the required package:   <br/>
    ```
    # yum install cryptsetup-luks
    ```